 Entry into the Competition will be deemed as acceptance of these terms and conditions.

 This Competition is in no way sponsored, endorsed or administered by, or associated with, Instagram or Twitter or any other Social Network.
-By entering this you will be deemed to have granted Instagram or Twitter or any other Social Network a complete release from any claims arising from your participation.
+By entering this Competition, you will be deemed to have granted Instagram or Twitter or any other Social Network a complete release from any claims arising from your participation.
 You acknowledge that you are providing your comments and Personal Information to Case IH and not to Instagram or Twitter.

 By entering this Competition, an entrant is warranting that they have read and agree to be bound by the twitter rules: http://bit.ly/19SJwlt